How PrepIEP works (and what it doesn't do)

 Where the knowledge base comes from

 The Rights Q&A knowledge base is curated, not crawled.
-Sources include:
+Reviewed sources currently include:

 - 34 CFR Part 300 — the federal IDEA regulations.